 Do not use sharp objects to scratch the skin under the vest.

 Nursing staff will teach you how to keep the pin sites clean.
-You will need to clean the pin sites twice a day.
+You will need to clean them 2 times a day.
 Often, a crust will form around each site.
 This crust must be cleaned off to prevent infection.
 Your nurse will show you or a caregiver how to do this before you leave the hospital.

 Steps for Cleaning Pin Sites